 Vulturu’s Ghastly Graveyard

-Taïga usually hangs out with a group of American kids at school.
+Taïga usually hangs out with some American kids at school.
 First, there’s Leann Moreland.
 She’s kind, cute and caring but what she lacks in personality, she compensates with stubbornness.
 Her parents are some kind of historians, specializing in researching vampires and old Transylvanian folk tales, and their daughter is mostly left to fend for herself.
 Then there’s Crina Elena Maria Ionescu, but she wants so badly to be considered American that she insists on being called Jennifer Doe.
 She tells anyone who listens the tragic story about her father who was an American marine killed in Iraq.
 Even if there’s some doubt as to the identity of her genitor, her mother is definitely a native.
 It’s quite handy, making Jennifer their translator as she’s fluent in both languages, but she’s very jealous and doesn’t like the attention Taïga is getting from her best friends Leann and Mitchell.
 Which brings us to the only boy in the group.

 Jennifer is doubtful and as usual she doesn’t hold back her thoughts.
 ‘I’m sure she won’t come, and she’s probably convinced Leann, too.
 She’s a bad influence over Leann and-’